 - With toddlers, preschoolers, big kids, and even adults

 Plus I’ll share some ideas for what to do with your finished splatter art.

 - Runny paint in cups*

 - Paper (or a roll of easel paper, cardboard, poster board, or a bed sheet)

 - Spoon or brush

-*A somewhat liquid or runny paint is best for splatter painting.
-(All the better for splattering with, my dear.)
-We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down or craft acrylics.
+*A somewhat liquid or runny paint is best.
+(All the better for splattering with, my dear) We’ve used all different kinds, including liquid watercolors, watered-down tempera paint, and watered down craft acrylics.

-If you’re doing your splatter painting OUTSIDE, simply lay your paper on the ground and go at it.
+If you’re doing your painting OUTSIDE, simply lay your paper on the ground and go at it.
 (We used cardboard as a sturdy surface, but it isn’t necessary.)

 If you’re brave enough to do splatter painting INSIDE, I recommend covering your work surface with a drop cloth and doing it on a smaller scale (think wrist flicks instead of whole arm flicks).

 - Start splatter painting!